 Black Book Sessions

 Black Book Sessions is an introductory class where desire and passion trump talent and abilities.
 This is a space where those with artistic proficiency can coexist with those just beginning to tap into their artistic skill.
 Experienced artists and beginners are welcome…Tell your friends!
-Check back for Black Book Session 2014 dates/times – thank you!

 Check it Out!

-Last summer, POV youth and students from the Art Institutes International Minnesota captured the mural process on film and created a 10-minute documentary, Art Saves Lives.
+POV youth and students from the Art Institutes International Minnesota captured the mural process on film and created a 10-minute documentary, Art Saves Lives.
 Check it out above!

 Hope staff member Chaka Mkali and participants of the Power of Vision Mural Program were featured in TPT’s weekly arts series “MN Original”, celebrating Minnesota’s creative community.
 Watch on TPT!